Skip to main content

 Start with the assumption that there is something else going on, and that their intentions toward you and the organization remain positive.

-We discuss various employee feedback mechanisms in our related article here but, in my experience, the most important mechanism is the 1:1 check-in.
+Of all the various employee feedback mechanisms available to management, the most important one in my experience is the 1:1 check-in.
 Nothing can replace sitting with someone one-on-one, listening to their feedback and concerns, observing their tone and body language, and discussing work performance.

 In general, I don’t recommend requiring employees to track an hour off work here and there for things like dentist appointments.
 That said, I do highly recommend having a time-tracking system that allows employees to track days off work, whether it’s for vacation or some other type of leave.
 This system should also allow you to review these days to look for any anomalies.